 Although it looks and tastes like ice-cream as in the West, it is not whipped like ice cream and is much thicker and creamier in texture.
 It is akin to frozen desserts and does take longer than ice cream to melt when consuming.

 One of the most wonderful things about Kulfi is the taste and the variety of flavours it comes in.
 Traditional flavours include malai (cream), rose, mango, pistachio, cardamom and saffron, whereas, chocolate, apple, orange, strawberry, peanut and avocado are newer variants available.

 Kulfi is produced using evaporated milk, sweetened condensed milk and double cream.
 Sugar is then added to the mixture which is then boiled.
 Cornstarch-water paste is then added to thicken the mixture.
 Finally, flavourings such as dried fruits and cardamom powder are added to the mixture which is then poured into moulds and frozen.
 The moulds can be purpose-made small containers or thin sticks to mould and freeze the kulfi mixture around the sticks like an ice lolly.
-Kulfi can be found in most Asian supermarkets.
+Kulfi can be found in most mobile casino Asian supermarkets.

 One serving of Kulfi on a stick contains about 209 calories and 12 grams of Fat.